opennms-forge/onms-k8s-poc/README.md

 kubectl delete pod/$pod -n ingress-nginx
 ```

+## Testing multiple OpenNMS environments

+The current approach allows you to start multiple independent OpenNMS environments using the same Helm Chart.
+Ensure the deployment name is different every time you install or deploy a new environment (as mentioned, used for the namespace and the OpenNMS instance ID, among other things).

 ## Start an external Minion

 The [start-minion.sh](start-minion.sh) script is designed for the test use case.
 To tune it for your use case, you can alter all the environment variables with argument flags, for instance: